Kelly bag

-The Kelly bag is a leather handbag created in the 1930s by the company Hermès and named after the princess Grace Kelly.
-It is one of the brand's iconic products, along with the carré de soie and the Birkin bag.
+The Kelly bag is a leather handbag created in the 1930s by the company Hermès and named after American actress and Princess of Monaco Grace Kelly.
+It is one of the brand's iconic products, along with the Carré de soie and the Birkin bag.

-The Kelly is affiliated with the Haut à courroies, a large leather bag for horsesmen created by Hermès in the early 20th century.
+The Kelly is affiliated with the Haut à Courroies, a large leather bag for horsemen created by Hermès in the early 20th century.
 Characterised by its trapezoidal shape and small padlock, it is handmade in the group's French factories.
-It is designed by a single craftsman and can take up to twenty hours to make, which makes it a high-quality, long-lasting piece.
-Its quality and reputation make it a highly sought-after product, so much so that it is one of the few manufactured products of which second-hand price can exceed that of a new one.
+It is created by a single craftsman and can take up to 20 hours to make, which makes it a high-quality, long-lasting piece.
+It is a highly sought-after product, and sometimes second-hand prices can exceed those of new ones.

 History

 Origins

 In 1892, Hermès marketed the Haut à courroies, a large leather bag designed to carry a rider's boots and saddle.
 Its success was immediate and launched the company's reputation in Europe.
 In 1923, Émile-Maurice Hermès created the Torpedo, which took its name from its trapezoid shape and was later renamed the Bolide.
 It is a very simple bag designed to be placed in a car door.
 Its shape follows the curve of a grille, an opening in the coachwork of a car allowing air to pass.

 In the 1930s, Robert Dumas, son-in-law of Émile-Maurice Hermès, decided to launch a smaller version aimed at women and suitable for everyday wear.
 Simple and structured, flexible and solid, it was designed to carry a large number of objects.
 In 1935, the handbag was launched: even smaller, it could be fitted with a shoulder strap.
-It was called a petit sac pour dames à courroies (small ladies bag with straps).
+It was called a Sac à Main de Voyage (travel handbag) as shown in numerous vintage Hermès catalogues prior to the Kelly renaming.